ygemici/osz/docs/services.md

 Init
 ----

 This service manages all the other, non-system services.
-Those includes user session daemon, mailer daemon, print daemon, web server etc.
+Those include user session daemon, mailer daemon, print daemon, web server etc.
 You can skip init and start a rescue shell instead with the boot patamerer `rescueshell=true`.

 Typical functions: start(), stop(), restart(), status().